SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

 }

 ```
-or to get list of devices matching expected criteria
+To get a list of devices matching the expected criteria,
 e.g. get all devices which have reported temperature higher than 10 degrees :

 ```